+nat termined by any of the following methods, being the most appropriate method, having regard to the ture of transaction or class of transaction or class of associated persons or functions performed by such rsons or such other relevant factors as the Board may prescribe, namely:

+Tra nsaction Based Methods

+a. comparable uncontrolled price method;

+b. resale price method;

+c. cost plus method;

+Pro fit Based Methods

+d. profit split method;

+e. transactional net margin method;

+f. such other method as may be prescribed by the Board.

+vance Pricing Agreement shall be valid for such period not exceeding consecutive previous years as by be specified in the agreement.

+a.
+5

+b.
+3

+c.
+10

+d.
+2

+Red ason:

-a. comparable uncontrolled price method; b. resale price method; c. cost plus method; Profit Based Methods d. profit split method; e. transactional net margin method; f. such other method as may be prescribed by the Board.
-46. Advance Pricing Agreement shall be valid for such period not exceeding consecutive previous years as may be specified in the agreement. a.
-5 b.
-3 c.
-10 d.
-2 Reason: As per sec.
-92CC, Advance Pricing Agreement shall be valid for such period not exceeding 5 consecutive previous years as may be specified in the agreement.
-47. As per sec.
-94B, interest expenses claimed by an entity to its associated enterprises shall be restricted to of its earnings before interest, taxes, depreciation and amortization (EBITDA) or interest paid or payable to associated enterprise, whichever is less. a.
-30% b.
-25% c.
-20% d.
-50% Reason: As per sec.
-94B, interest expenses claimed by an entity to its associated enterprises shall be restricted to 30% of its earnings before interest, taxes, depreciation and amortization (EBITDA) or interest paid or payable to associated enterprise, whichever is less.
+per sec.
+92CC, Advance Pricing Agreement shall be valid for such period not exceeding 5 consecutive evious years as may be specified in the agreement.

+of i per sec.
+94B, interest expenses claimed by an entity to its associated enterprises shall be restricted to its earnings before interest, taxes, depreciation and amortization (EBITDA) or interest paid or payable to ociated enterprise, whichever is less.

+a.
+30%

+b.
+25%

+c.
+20%

+d.
+50%

+Red ason:

+As per sec.
+94B, interest expenses claimed by an entity to its associated enterprises shall be restricted to 30%

+of its earnings before interest, taxes, depreciation and amortization (EBITDA) or interest paid or payable to associated enterprise, whichever is less.

 48. If any person fails to keep and maintain any such information and document as required by sec.
-92D in respect of an international transaction or specified domestic transaction, the Assessing Officer or Commissioner (Appeals) may direct that such person shall pay, by way of penalty, a sum equal to a. ₹5,00,000 b.
-2% of the value of each international transaction or specified domestic transactionentered into by such person d.
-1% of the value of each international transaction or specified domestic transactionentered into by such person

-If any person fails to keep and maintain any such information and document as required by sec.
-92D in respect of an international transaction or specified domestic transaction, the Assessing Officer or Commissioner (Appeals) may direct that such person shall pay, by way of penalty, a sum equal to 2% of the value of each international transaction or specified domestic transactionentered into by such person
+92D in respect of an international transaction or specified domestic transaction, the Assessing Officer or Commissioner (Appeals) may direct that such person shall pay, by way of penalty, a sum equal to